grammarly/ua-gec/python/README.md

 Some documents are annotated with multiple annotators.
 Such documents share `doc_id` but differ in `doc.meta.annotator_id`.

-Currently, entire test set is annotated with two annotators.
+Currently, test sets for gec-fluency and gec-only are annotated by two annotators.
-Train set contains under 50 double-annotated docs.
+The train sets contain 45 double-annotated docs.

 ## Contributing